Duffigoogle/Duffigoogle/README.md

 ## My brief

+- 😄 Pronouns: ...
+He/Him
-- 🔭 I’m currently working on ... a project called TRAV
+- 🔭 I’m currently working on ... a project called CodeSchoolBus & TRAV.
 - 🌱 I’m currently learning ...
-C, Solidity and Web3.
+C, Python, Web3.
 - 👯 I’m looking to collaborate on ...
 Creative and solution-based projects.
 - 🤔 I’m looking for help with ...
-A smooth start into a Blockchain career.
+A smooth pathway into the Global Tech Community.
 - 💬 Ask me about ...
 Frontend Web Development, Web3, DApps.
 - 📫 How to reach me: ... duffdev001@gmail.com
-- 😄 Pronouns: ...
-He

 - ⚡ Fun facts: ...
 * &nbsp;&nbsp;&nbsp;&nbsp; *[i]* ```I am probably The Last Good Man.```
 * &nbsp;&nbsp;&nbsp;&nbsp; *[ii]* ```I try to leave every bit of code I touch more readable, modular, performant and accessible than I found it.```*